godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 In ``collided`` we check if we've hit something yet or not.

-Remember that ``collided`` is
+Remember that ``collided`` is only called when a body has entered the :ref:`Area <class_Area>` node.
-only called when a body has entered the :ref:`Area <class_Area>` node.
 If we have not already collided with something, we then proceed to check if the body we've collided with has a function/method called ``bullet_hit``.
 If it does, we call it and pass in our damage and our position.

 .. note:: in ``collided``, the passed in body can be a :ref:`StaticBody <class_StaticBody>`,
           :ref:`RigidBody <class_RigidBody>`, or :ref:`KinematicBody <class_KinematicBody>`

-Then we set ``hit_something`` to ``true`` because regardless of whether or not the body the bullet collided with has the ``bullet_hit`` function/method, it has hit something.
+We set ``hit_something`` to ``true`` because regardless of whether or not the body the bullet collided with has the ``bullet_hit`` function/method, it has hit something and so we need to not hit anything else.

 Then we free the bullet using ``queue_free``.